 As a result of the 2015 FOA, the UVWUA was selected to be awarded a \$5.4 million cooperative agreement for Phase 9 of the East Side Laterals.
-This phase involves piping or abandoning an additional 21.6 miles of laterals off of the Selig and East Canals, resulting in an expected annual salt reduction of 6,030 tons, at a cost effectiveness of \$37.07 per ton.
-A portion of the project is funded by the NRCS through the Regional Conservation Partnership Program.
+This phase involves piping or abandoning an additional 21.6 miles of laterals off the Selig and East Canals, resulting in an expected annual salt reduction of 6,030 tons, at a cost effectiveness of \$37.07 per ton.
+A portion of the project is funded by the Natural Resources Conservation Service (NRCS) through the Regional Conservation Partnership Program.
 The cooperative agreement was executed in September 2017.
-Construction began in 2018 and will be completed in 2021.
+Construction began in 2018 and the first and second phases of the project was completed.
+The last phase of the project was completed in the summer of 2021.